Kern Union HSD

 Any complaint alleging unlawful discrimination or harassment shall be addressed in accordance with the following procedures:

-1. Notice and Receipt of Complaint: A complainant may inform his/her/their direct supervisor, another supervisor, the coordinator, the Superintendent or, if available, a complaint hotline or an ombudsman.
+1. Notice and Receipt of Complaint: A complainant may inform a direct supervisor, another supervisor, the coordinator, the Superintendent or, if available, a complaint hotline or an ombudsman.
+The employee's direct supervisor may be bypassed in filing a complaint where the supervisor is the subject of the complaint.

-The complainant may file a written complaint in accordance with this procedure, or if he/she/they are an employee, may first attempt to resolve the situation informally with his/her/their supervisor.
+The complainant may file a written complaint in accordance with this procedure or may first attempt to resolve the situation informally with the employee's supervisor.

 A supervisor or manager who has received information about an incident of discrimination or harassment, or has observed such an incident, shall report it to the coordinator, whether or not the complainant files a written complaint.